kiegroup/act-js/README.md

 #### Mocking steps

-There are cases where some of the steps have to be directly skipped or mocked because it is not feasible to execute them in a test env and might even be redundant to test them (npm publish for instance), so `mockSteps` mechanism is provided to overcome those cases.
+There are cases where some of the steps have to be skipped or mocked because it is not feasible to execute them in a test env and might even be redundant to test them (npm publish for instance).
+In such cases, we can use the `mockSteps` option when executing `act`.

 Let's suppose this is the workflow to test